Last updated 2026-05-05

 The feedback record

-submitFeedback takes four arguments:
+giveFeedback takes eight arguments:

 Code: TypeScript + viem